Justin Wilson (racing driver): Jaguar (rest of 2003 season)

-He was linked to three teams for the 2004 season.
+Wilson was linked to three teams for the 2004 season.
 Jaguar granted Wilson a contract extension until post-season testing ended in December to convince the team to retain him.
 Jaguar dropped Wilson because its owner, Ford, was not prepared to pour unlimited funds into F1 and advised the team to sign a pay driver.
 Christian Klien, a Formula Three driver funded by the drink company Red Bull, replaced Wilson.
 A return to Jaguar as a test driver on race weekends became unfeasible after F1's governing body – the Fédération Internationale de l'Automobile (FIA) – retained a regulation for 2004 prohibiting drivers who had competed in six or more F1 events from participating in Friday test sessions.

 American open-wheel racing career

 Champ Car World Series (2004–2007)

 With the loss of employment in F1, Wilson was disenchanted with his career, and sought a drive in the U.S.-based Champ Car World Series (CCWS) over the rival Indy Racing League (IRL) due to its parity, noting: "Same cars, same engines, so working with the team with a half reasonable budget you can do a half decent job."
 Wilson signed with the small-budget Conquest Racing team for the 2004 season.
 The layout of his Lola car allowed him to lie almost flat on its floor and demonstrated a decent performance in pre-season testing.
 Wilson had a mixed season driving the No. 34 car; he took eight top-ten finishes, with a year-best of fourth at the season-ending Gran Premio Telmex/Tecate.
 He generally qualified higher than he finished, taking a season-high of second at the Champ Car Grand Prix of Portland.
 Wilson finished eleventh in the drivers' standings with 188 points, and was second to A. J. Allmendinger in the rookie of the year standings.